 Phase 3: Infrastructure – Roads, Transportation and Telecommunications

 The transportation plan will include mass transit and personal transportation options.
 Case studies are currently being reviewed to determine the best options for offering local and regional transport with minimal environmental impact.

-Communication provides access to our world.
 Internet and telephonic systems will be installed with special attention to the environmental impact of its layout.
 Studies have shown that installment of certain communication devices can upset the natural flora and fauna of an area.
 Studies are being conducted to protect the natural environment of the region while providing quality communication services to the region.

 Phase 4: Commercial Development